jack-michaud/portfolio/plants/singularity.md

 He points to humans being the problem; our inputs corrupt AI like [Tay](https://en.wikipedia.org/wiki/Tay_(bot)) or [Alice](https://techcrunch.com/2017/10/24/another-ai-chatbot-shown-spouting-offensive-views/).
 Humans are also the solution.
 When AI becomes sufficiently intelligent, to have values that preserve

 If you're interested in a TLDR on Gawdat's book, this interview did some justice.
-It addressed a lot of my preliminary questions and made me want to read the book to understand what humanity needs to do to parent the singularity. https://www.youtube.com/watch?v=cc6KgUifWRw
+It addressed a lot of my preliminary questions and made me want to read the book to understand what humanity needs to do to parent the singularity.

+<iframe width="100%" height="560" src="https://www.youtube.com/embed/cc6KgUifWRw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The Progress of AI (WIP)